AJakif/modern-zay-shop-with-ai/README.md

 ### AI Tools Used
 - **ChatGPT**, **Gemini**, **Claude**, **GitHub Copilot**, **DeepSeek** , **Cursor** (Free versions)
 - Note: As I used free versions of the AI tools I had a lot of limitations mostly related to the context window size and the number of tokens that could be processed.
-So
+So results were not always perfect.

 ---